johndsalyer/Knowledge-check1/README.md

 4. Switch out cat photo in `About Me` section, with a photo of your own choosing.
 You must download and add the photo to the `img` folder

 5. BONUS: Add a `Contact` section below the `Projects` section.
-Add contact information (real/fake use your best judgement), social media, links, embed a google map, etc.
+Add contact information (real/fake use your best judgement), social media, links, embed a google map, etc.# Knowledge-check1